sverweij/dependency-cruiser/doc/cli.md

 For an easy set up of both use [--init](#--init)

 ### `--init`
-This asks some questions and depending on the answers creates a dependency-cruiser configuration with some useful rules in it to the current folder and exits. use with `--config`
+This asks some questions and - depending on the answers - creates a dependency-cruiser configuration with some useful rules to the current folder and exits.

+The configuration file is larded with documentation to make it easy to tweak.

+Use `--config` to have dependency-cruiser take the configuration file into account.

 <details>
 <summary>Some of the rules that will be in the configuration (either directly or from a